 15. The Discovery of France: A Historical Geography by Graham Robb

-Learn the origin of France, its language, political geography, how it was explored, charted, and colonized.
+Learn the origin of France, its language, political geography, and how it was explored, charted, and colonized.

 16. Lilac Girls: A Novel (Woolsey-Ferriday) By Martha Hall Kelly